No New Sac Jail

 The number of people charged with misdemeanors in Sacramento experiencing homelessness.

-Decarcerate Sacramento is a fiscally sponsored project of Tides Advocacy.© 2022
+Decarcerate Sacramento is a fiscally sponsored project of Social & Environmental Entrepreneurs (SEE) © 2022